-Tension Type Headaches are the most common type of headache, being episodic, gripping/vice like, non pulsating, mild to moderate intensity pain, which are usually bilateral (both sides), and band like, being initially experienced in the frontal (forehead) or occipital (lower back of skull) regions of the head.
+Tension Type Headaches are the most common type of headache, being episodic, gripping/vice like, non pulsating, mild to moderate intensity pain, which are usually bilateral (both sides), and band like.
+They are initially experienced in the frontal (forehead) or occipital (lower back of skull) regions of the head.
 Tension type headaches are not aggravated by normal daily exercise, and often respond to over the counter analgesics (pain killers).
-On occasion, photophobia (severe sensitivity to light) or phonophobia (fear of loud sounds) may be present.
+On occasion, photophobia (severe sensitivity to light), or phonophobia (fear of loud sounds), may be present.
 The headache may last from minutes to days.
-In chronic cases, headache, will be more frequent, may be constant, and mild nausea (involuntary inclination to vomit) may be present.
+In chronic cases headache will be more frequent, may be constant, and mild nausea (involuntary inclination to vomit) may be present.

-The exact cause of tension type headaches is unknown, although there are known associations with tender, contracted muscle, and emotional or social stressors.
-Manual therapy will address the muscular skeletal system of the neck, back and head.
+The exact cause of tension type headaches is unknown, although there are known associations with tender contracted muscle, and emotional, or social, stressors.
+Manual therapy will address the muscular skeletal system of the head, neck, and back.
 There will also be an aim to identify any additional factors which may influence the symptoms present, e.g. posture.
-Identifying emotional stressors, e.g. work, looking after children, which may help someone suffering tension type headache to make changes to reduce stress levels, and therefore headache frequency/intensity, suffered.
+Identifying emotional stressors, e.g. work related or looking after children, which may help someone suffering tension type headache to make changes aimed at reducing stress levels, and therefore the frequency/intensity of headaches suffered.
 Exercise, yoga, and relaxation techniques may also be beneficial, and advised.